JuliaSmoothOptimizers/MultiPrecisionR2/docs/src/FPMPNLPModel.md

 ## Keyword arguments
   + `HPFormat=Float64` : high precision format (must be at least as accurate as `FPList[end]`), corrensponds to `H` parameter after instanciation
   + `γfunc=nothing` : use default callback if not provided (see Fields section above)
+  + `ωfRelErr=HPFormat.(sqrt.(eps.(FPList)))`: use relative error model by default for objective evaluation
+  + `ωgRelErr=HPFormat.(sqrt.(eps.(FPList)))`: use relative error model by default for gradient evaluation
-  + `ωfRelErr=nothing` : use interval evaluation if not provided
+  + `obj_int_eval = false` : if true, use interval arithmetic for objective value and error evaluation
-  + `ωgRelErr=nothing` : use interval evaluation if not provided
+  + `grad_int_eval = false` : if true, use interval arithmetic for gradient value and error evaluation

 ## Checks upon instanciation
 Some checks are performed upon instanciation.
 These checks include:
 + Length consistency of vector fields:  `FPList`, `EpsList`, `UList`
 + `HPFormat` is at least as accurate as the highest precision floating point format in `FPList`.
 Ideally HPFormat is more accurate to ensure the numerical stability.
 + Interval evaluations: it might happen that interval evaluation of objective function and/or gradient is type-unstable or returns an error.
 The constructor returns an error in this case.
-This type of error is most likely due to `IntervalArithmetic.jl` package.
+This type of error is most likely due to [IntervalArithmetic.jl](https://github.com/JuliaIntervals/IntervalArithmetic.jl/blob/master/README.md) package.
 + `FPList` is ordered by increasing floating point format accuracy

 This checks can return `@warn` or `error`.